 He has been a member of the Sierra Club (Northeast Ohio Group) since 2002.

 Raised in Ohio, Jen Miller has worked for the Sierra Club in various capacities since 2008 and is currently serving as the Director of the Ohio Chapter.
 Jen earned her Master’s from the John Glenn School of Public Affairs at Ohio State and has Bachelor’s degrees in Vocal Music and History/Ethnic Studies from Capital University.

 For more than fifteen years, Miller has worked with diverse communities to promote social and environmental justice.
 She has presented at national and international academic conferences and published in several peer-reviewed academic journals.
 Jennifer is a graduate of the US Department of Energy NREL Energy Leadership Academy and a regular guest lecturer to college classes about environmental policy and social justice issues.
 Jen loves the outdoors, has one teenage daughter, is board chair of a Fair Trade non-profit, and is a professional singer.

 Matt Trokan is a native of Cincinnati but has traveled broadly across Ohio and the country enjoying, exploring, and protecting our wild places.
 He received a B.A. in history from Xavier University in 2003 and a M.A. in environmental study from The Evergreen State College in 2009.
 Matt has over a decade of public service and community development experience.

-For the past three years Matt has managed the Ohio Clean Water Campaign working to engage, educate, and empower Ohioans to restore, improve, and protect our waterways.
+For the past four years Matt has managed the Ohio Clean Water Campaign working to engage, educate, and empower Ohioans to restore, improve, and protect our waterways.